codess-aus/DP-100/Optimize.md

 Set the *primary metric goal* to **MINIMIZE**.
 This metric goal is useful when you are tracking experiment errors and you want to minimize the number of errors a model reports.

+Explainers, also known as interpretability techniques, are used to interpret or explain machine learning models.
+These explanations are used by data scientists to understand how a machine learning model works.
+For example, if a model is used to predict which type of person is inclined to commit a crime, its users may want to understand how the model makes that prediction.
+TabularExplainer is used with tabular datasets.

+TabularExplainer is categorized as a meta explainer, which means that it chooses an explainer based on how the referenced model is structured.
+For example, TabularExplainer will use LinearExplainer when a linear model is being evaluated.